Tucker Carlson

 Tucker Carlson's Biography

-The program's ratings were off the charts: on air, Tucker, nicknamed "the primary voice of white American discontent," condemned abortions, migrants, coronavirus vaccines, and supported Donald Trump.
-Despite his unpopular stance, which led advertisers to turn away from Carlson, his show had an audience of 3.5 million.
+The show's ratings were through the roof: on air, Tucker—dubbed "the primary voice of white American discontent"—railed against abortions, migrants, coronavirus vaccines, while backing Donald Trump.
+Despite his controversial positions driving advertisers away, Carlson's show still drew 3.5 million viewers.

 Journalist Tucker Carlson